-No doubt, Duomo di Cefalù is the most important thing you have to visit in Cefalù in a day.
+With no doubt, Duomo di Cefalù is the most important thing you must visit in Cefalù in a day.
 Not all fishing villages can have a cathedral, but less from such an early period.
 The cathedral of Cefalù (1131) was founded even before Palermo’s (1184).

-The story goes that the ship where the King of Sicily traveled Ruggero II faced a storm in the journey from Naples to Palermo.
+The story behind this cathedral goes back to the time when the King of Sicily Ruggero II faced a seastorm in the journey from Naples to Palermo.
 The King, thinking that he was going to die, promised the savior that if he arrived safely on land, he would build a cathedral in his honor wherever he arrived.
 On disembarking at Cefalù, the king kept his promise and soon afterwards the construction work began.

-The highlight of the cathedral are its rectangular towers that give it an aspect of a Norman fortress.
+The highlight of the cathedral are the rectangular towers that give an aspect of a Norman fortress.
 Inside, the Byzantine mosaic of the Christ Pantocrator with Arabic-Norman characters stands out; Blonde hair (Norman) and thick dark beard (Arabic).

 Since 2015 it is considered a World Heritage Site by UNESCO as part of the Arab-Norman route of Palermo, Monreale and Cefalù.
 During the summer months, the visiting hours are from 8:00 a.m. to 6:00 p.m.

 Taking a bath in the Tyrrhenian Sea is something you must do in Cefalù.

 After lunch, as we did not want to go to the main beach of Cefalù, we went to look for an access point to the Giudecca Reef, which we had discovered from La Rocca.